How to keep cats out of your garden

 - Make it difficult to enter the garden with high, close-boarded fences.

-- Ask the owner if the cat is neutered and ensure there's a suitable toilet area in their own garden.
+- Ask the owner if the cat is neutered and ask them to ensure there's a suitable toilet area in their own garden.

 Get more animal welfare advice